-Tender oven-baked mushrooms stuffed with cheesy spinach and artichoke dip and topped with a parmesan crumb mixture!
+Tender oven-baked Spinach Artichoke Dip Stuffed Mushrooms topped with a parmesan crumb mixture!
 An easy and elegant appetizer with amazing flavor!

 There are two things I am freaking out about today.
 One: these mushrooms.
 Helloooooooo.
 Bite size morsels of my favorite spinach artichoke dip.
 What’s not to love about that??!
 And two: I am sharing my first-ever recipe video with you today.
 YOU GUYS.
 This is a BIG DEAL.